saibhaskar010/Telethon_Add_Members/README.md

  ### Functionalities :

- - Scarping members from different groups and storing them in CSV files
+ - Scraping members from different groups and storing them in CSV files
  - Read the data from csv files and add them into our groups using  telethon methods.

  ### Requirements :